Why do people come for lessons?

 NHS departments in different areas and different insurance companies follow different policies.
 On occasion the NHS may pay for AT lessons.
 When another large, randomised study on the effectiveness of the AT for back pain is published, it is likely that lessons will be made more generally available on the NHS, especially in pain clinics, but this will probably not be before 2022.
 Many private medical insurance companies reimburse AT lessons.
 In addition, a number of major companies provide lessons in the AT for their staff.

-Can I learn the AT from a book?
+Can I learn the Alexander Technique from a book?

 Almost any person who has errors of co-ordination will not be able to learn the AT from a book or online.
 This is for two reasons:

 Firstly, when our co-ordination goes wrong, we are not actually doing what we think we are doing.
 Our senses have become unreliable so that the 'wrong' thing has come to feel 'right' and, because of this, the 'right' thing can at first feel quite wrong.